OWASP/samm/v2.0/beta/core/operations/o-operational-management.md

 ### Activity
 At this maturity level, Data Protection activities are focused on actively managing the organization's stewardship of data.
 Technical and administrative controls established as part of this Activity serve to protect the confidentiality of sensitive data, as well as the integrity and availability of all data in the organization's care, from its initial creation/receipt through the destruction of backups at the end of their retention period.

-The data stored, processed, and transmitted by applications are identified, and information regarding their types, sensitivity levels, and storage location(s) is captured.
-Data elements subject to specific regulation are clearly identified.
-Establishing a single source of truth, regarding the data the organization works with, is a prerequisite to developing appropriate, actionable policies for their protection.
+The data stored, processed, and transmitted by applications are identified, and information regarding their types, sensitivity (classification) levels, and storage location(s) is captured in the organization's data catalog.
+Data records/elements subject to specific regulation are clearly identified.
+Establishing a single source of truth, regarding the data the organization works with, supports finer-grained selection of controls for their protection.
+The accuracy, timeliness, and efficiency of the organization's responses to data-related queries (e.g., from auditors, incident response teams, or customers) are also enhanced.

-The organization has an established Data Protection Policy.
-Processes, procedures, and safeguards are in place for protecting and preserving data throughout their lifetime, whether at rest, being processed, or in transit.
+In accordance with the organization's Data Protection Policy, processes and procedures are in place for protecting and preserving data throughout their lifetime, whether at rest, being processed, or in transit.
 Particular attention is given to the handling and protection of sensitive data outside the active processing system, including, but not limited to: storage, retention, and destruction of backups; and the labeling, encryption, and physical protection of offline storage media.
-Organization processes and procedures are adapted to ensure compliance with regulatory, contractual, or other restrictions on storage locations, personnel access, and other factors.
+Organization processes and procedures cover the implementation of all controls adopted to comply with regulatory, contractual, or other restrictions on storage locations, personnel access, and other factors.

 ### Notes